mattermost/mattermost-load-test/README.md

 Type `helm` to check the tool is installed properly.

+Make sure helm is configured on your cluster and locally by running `helm init --upgrade`

 #### Set up a load test with Kubernetes

 1. Set up a cluster: